Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Introduction

 There are three critical components, algorithm/workload, mapping, and hardware for such an ecosystem.
 In the previous works, these are tightly coupled to each other.
-For example, simulators~\cite{scalesim_ispass20, stonne_20} and analytical cost models~\cite{maestro_micro19, timeloop_ispass19} are introduced and tightly coupled to a set of tensor operations as their inputs with a few mappers~\cite{gamma_iccad20, mindmapping_asplos21}.
-Yet, they are focusing on a limited set of accelerators.
-New high-level interfaces or new algorithms sometimes require intrusive changes to the cost models.
+For example, simulators~\cite{scalesim_ispass20, stonne_20} and analytical cost models~\cite{maestro_micro19, timeloop_ispass19} are focusing on a limited set of accelerators.
+They are also tightly coupled to a set of tensor operations as their inputs.
+New high level interfaces or new algorithms sometimes require intrusive changes to the cost models.
 In this work, we develop \emph{unified abstractions} in order to design a modular framework and mitigate the aformentioned problems.
-Workload inputs for cost models vary depending on the cost models as well.
+The workload inputs for cost models vary depending on the cost models as well.
 State of the art cost models require users to translate the operation in a specific format for the cost model~\cite{timeloop_ispass19} or translate a coarse-grained operation into fine-grained operations that the cost model understands~\cite{maestro_micro19}.
 Since this process is different depending on the frameworks, it requires manual efforts by users, which can be error-prone and tedious.
 A \textit{unified workload abstraction} for the cost models that we are presenting would get rid of this inefficiency.
 The current cost models also differ in the mapping abstractions.
-For example, MAESTRO~\cite{maestro_micro19} uses data-centric mapping, Interstellar~\cite{interstellar_asplos20} adopts Halide scheduling, and Timeloop~\cite{timeloop_ispass19} uses a mapping representation based on loop nests.
+For example, MAESTRO~\cite{maestro_micro19} uses data-centric mapping, Interstellar~\cite{interstellar_asplos20} uses Halide scheduling, and Timeloop~\cite{timeloop_ispass19} uses loop-nest mapping.
 These abstractions have different strengths and limitations in expressing all possible mappings of various tensor computations and estimating cost metrics for these mappings on a new accelerator.
-The existing mappers~\cite{marvel, dmazerunner, gamma_iccad20, interstellar_asplos20, timeloop_ispass19, Flash2021}, which find optimal mappings for the target workload and accelerator, are tightly dependent on their cost models due to the different mapping representations.
-This limits the interoperability and reusability of the mappers even though conceptually mappers could be used for different cost models if they use a \textit{unified mapping abstraction}.
-Lastly, a \textit{unified hardware abstraction} is needed to represent a broad set of accelerators with diverse interconnects and memory hierarchies~\cite{simba_micro19, maeri_asplos18,eyeriss_v2,buffets_asplos19} to explore future hardware designs.
+The existing mappers~\cite{marvel, dmazerunner, gamma_iccad20, interstellar_asplos20, timeloop_ispass19, Flash2021, loma2021}, which find optimal mappings for the target workload and accelerator, are tightly dependent on their cost models due to the different mapping representations.
+This limits the interoperability and reusability of the mappers even though conceptually mappers could be used among different cost models if they use a \textit{unified mapping abstraction}.
+Finally, a \textit{unified hardware abstraction} is needed to represent a broad set of accelerators with diverse interconnects and memory hierarchies~\cite{simba_micro19, maeri_asplos18,eyeriss_v2,buffets_asplos19} to explore future hardware designs.